isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 ---
 <div id="top"></div>

-<p style="margin-top:10px; margin-bottom:20px; line-height:1.35;">To manage travel during the COVID-19 pandemic, travellers entering Singapore will be subject to health-related protocols that are calibrated based on the traveller’s vaccination status and travel history.
-You may determine your entry options using the following tools:</p>
+<p style="margin-top:10px; margin-bottom:20px; line-height:1.35;">Singapore has implemented a COVID-19 Vaccinated Travel Framework to reopen to travel.
+This new travel framework replaces previous SafeTravel Lanes such as the Vaccinated Travel Lane.
+On this page, you will find the following important information for your travel to Singapore:</p>

 - [Automated Self Help Tool for Entry Requirements](#selfhelptool)
 - [List of Entry Requirements and Travel Lanes ](#lanelist)